danfuzz/samizdat/doc/library-guide/Map.md

 * `Map` &mdash; Returns `value`.

 * `SymbolTable` &mdash; Returns a map with the same bindings as `value`.
+  Only works if `value`s keys are all ordered.
+See `Symbol` documentation for restrictions on symbol ordering.

 * `Value` &mdash; Returns `value`.